Crouching Tiger, Hidden Dragon: Sword of Destiny: Release

 On September 29, 2014, it was announced that Netflix and The Weinstein Company's Harvey Weinstein had made a deal to release the feature film Crouching Tiger, Hidden Dragon II: The Green Legend on Netflix.
 The sequel would be released via RADiUS-TWC simultaneously on Netflix and in selected IMAX theatres on August 28, 2015.
 The day after Netflix's announcement, American cinema chain Regal Entertainment Group announced that they would not show the film in their theaters.
 Regal's Russ Nunley declined to be part of "an experiment where you can see the same product on screens varying from three stories tall to 3 inches wide on a smart phone", as opposed to a regular theater experience.
 The same day, AMC, Carmike Cinemas, Cinemark Theatres, and Cineworld also announced they would not show the film.
 IMAX's CEO Richard Gelfond argued on the rejection by some chains, saying, "This is a test, and I can't tell you for sure that it's going to work, but I can tell you for sure that attempting to innovate is a good idea because as technology changes, viewers change, and we have to figure out what does or doesn't work".
 On July 7, 2015, the film was removed from the August 28, 2015 slot and was moved back to a fourth-quarter day and date release.
-A trailer for the film was released on December 7, 2015.
 The film was scheduled to be released in China on February 8, 2016, but was pushed back to February 19.
 The film was released worldwide outside China on Netflix and in 10–15 IMAX screens in the United States on February 26, 2016.